thindil/steamsky/others/README.md

 - generatedocs.py   - script to generate code documentation. **Important:** run this script from the main project directory, not from this.
+- build.cmd         - script used to build Windows version of the program on Linux.
+You will probably have to change PATH variable inside if you want o run it.